 When Life Insurance Company Changes: How to Find the New One

 If a life insurance company that held your policy (or the policy of a deceased loved one) has changed and you no longer know who the life insurance policy is, you can contact your state commissioners office by finding the office in your state, and they will be able to provide you with information and records of the life insurance company's current name, if there have been any mergers of insurance companies, and who to contact to get the information you need about the new life insurance policy, claims or payments.

-According to a Consumer Reports study, there are over 1 Billion Dollars in benefits from life insurance policies that have been unclaimed as of 2013, the number is surely rising and begs the question, how do you know if you are a named beneficiary entitled to a death benefit and how do you find out?
+According to a Consumer Reports study, there are over $1 billion in benefits from life insurance policies that have been unclaimed as of 2013, the number is surely rising and begs the question, how do you know if you are a named beneficiary entitled to a death benefit and how do you find out?
 There are several ways to find a lost life insurance policy.